DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/onAdaptiveDetailRowPreparing.md

 Information about the event that caused the function's execution.

 ##### field(e.component): {WidgetName}
-The widget's instance.
+The UI component's instance.

 ##### field(e.element): dxElement
-#include common-ref-elementparam with { element: "widget" }
+#include common-ref-elementparam with { element: "UI component" }

 ##### field(e.formOptions): Object
-The options of the [Form](/api-reference/10%20UI%20Widgets/dxForm/1%20Configuration '/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/') widget.
+The options of the [Form](/api-reference/10%20UI%20Widgets/dxForm/1%20Configuration '/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/') UI component.

 ##### field(e.model): Object
 Model data.
 Available only if you use Knockout.

 ---
-Adaptive detail rows display information from columns that were hidden when the widget adapted to the screen or container size.
-Each adaptive detail row contains the [Form](/concepts/05%20Widgets/Form/00%20Overview.md '/Documentation/Guide/Widgets/Form/Overview/') widget that you can customize within the **onAdaptiveDetailRowPreparing** function using the **formOptions** object.
-Refer to the [Form Configuration](/api-reference/10%20UI%20Widgets/dxForm/1%20Configuration '/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/') section for details on options of the **Form** widget.
+Adaptive detail rows display information from columns that were hidden when the UI component adapted to the screen or container size.
+Each adaptive detail row contains the [Form](/concepts/05%20Widgets/Form/00%20Overview.md '/Documentation/Guide/Widgets/Form/Overview/') UI component that you can customize within the **onAdaptiveDetailRowPreparing** function using the **formOptions** object.
+Refer to the [Form Configuration](/api-reference/10%20UI%20Widgets/dxForm/1%20Configuration '/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/') section for details on options of the **Form** UI component.

 [note]